lmaoclost/Machine-Health/README.md

 $ yarn start
 ```

 The Backend will be running in the http://localhost:3000.
-To test the routes, i'm leaving this [Insomnia file](Insomnia_2020-08-21.json).
+To test the routes, I'm leaving this [Insomnia file](Insomnia_2020-08-21.json).

-## Mobile
+### Mobile

 This project uses Expo, so make sure that you have it.
 Go to [Api.ts](https://github.com/lmaoclost/Machine-Health/blob/master/mobile/src/services/api.ts) and change the baseURL to the server IP.
 If you're running the backend on localhost, the IP has the be one in the expo page.
 ```